-If soft-stepping is enabled, the CODEC_CLKIN signal should be kept active until the DAC power-up flag is cleared.
+If soft-stepping is enabled, the CODEC_CLKIN signal must be kept active until the DAC power-up flag is cleared.
 When this flag is cleared, the internal DAC soft-stepping process is complete, and CODEC_CLKIN can be stopped if desired.
 (The analog volume control can be ramped down using an internal oscillator.)

-5.5.3 Volume Control Pin
+6.3.10.3 Volume Control Pin

-The volume-control pin is not enabled by default but it can be enabled by writing 1 to page 0 / register 116, bit D7.
+The volume-control pin is not enabled by default but is enabled by writing 1 to page 0 / register 116, bit D7.
 The default DAC volume control uses software control of the volume, which occurs if page 0 / register 116, bit D7 = 0.
 Soft-stepping the volume level is set up by writing to page 0 / register 63, bits D1-D0.

-When the volume-pin function is used, a 7-bit Vol ADC reads the voltage on the VOL/MICDET pin and updates the digital volume control.
-(It overwrites the current value of the volume control.)
-The new volume setting which has been applied due to a change of voltage on the volume control pin can be read on page 0 / register 117, bits D6-D0.
-The 7-bit Vol ADC clock source can be selected on page 0 / register 116, bit D6.
-The update rate can be programmed on page 0 / register 116, bits D2-D0 for this 7-bit SAR ADC.
+When the volume-pin function is used, a 7-bit Vol ADC reads the voltage on the VOL/MICDET pin and updates the digital volume control by overwriting the current value of the volume control.
+The new volume setting which has been applied because of a change of voltage on the volume control pin is read on page 0 / register 117, bits D6-D0.
+The 7-bit Vol ADC clock source is selected on page 0 / register 116, bit D6.
+The update rate is programmed on page 0 / register 116, bits D2-D0 for this 7-bit SAR ADC.